-The facts about sugar intake for many people are completely confusing, particularly when it comes to a family whose loved one is dealing with cancer.
+The facts about sugar intake for many people are confusing, particularly when it comes to family whose loved one is dealing with cancer.

-Learning about the connections between sugar and cancer is important primarily because we need to make the best nutritional choices when dealing with cancer.
+Learning about the connections between sugar and cancer is important because it is important to make the best nutritional choices when dealing with cancer.

 Sugar feeds every cell in the body and the body needs sugar for energy.
-If we cut out sugar altogether, the body will take it from other sources such as fat and protein.
+If we cut out sugar, the body takes it from other sources such as fat and protein.
 The body cannot live without sugar.

-Perhaps not surprisingly, the key is moderation, regardless of you’re we’re dealing with cancer or not.
+Perhaps not surprisingly, the key is therefore moderation.